|Sales & Marketing|

 |Discloses all important terms?||Yes|

 QuickBooks’ credit card processing option is primarily marketed through direct email and mail marketing, online advertising, and via the QuickBooks accounting software.
 Intuit doesn’t appear to use independent sales agents, but does have a reseller program that allows other sales organizations to market and sell its services.
 These third-party organizations may contract with their own independent agents, which could inflate pricing or cause changes to terms and conditions.
-Merchants are advised to deal directly with Intuit when setting up a QuickBooks Payments account.
+For this reason, merchants are advised to deal directly with Intuit when setting up a QuickBooks Payments account.
+We are unable to find any complaints that mention nondisclosure of fees or deceptive rate quoting from QuickBooks Payments, so we’ll assign the company an “A+” rating for now.

 |Key Points – Costs & Contract Terms|